Nail Care: Grooming, Manicures & Problems

 Back to top

 Artificial nails and manicures are very popular and can help your hands look nice.
 However, they can also be a source of health problems.
 Manicure tools and instruments used in salons are used on many different people.
-If these tools are not properly sterilized, you can get an infection including: HIV, hepatitis B or C or warts.
+If these tools are not properly sterilized, you can get an infection including: HIV, hepatitis B, hepatitis C, or warts.

 If you have your nails professionally applied or manicured, you should check to make sure the manicurists sterilize their equipment after each use.
 An alternative would be to take your own manicure tools for the manicurist to use.